Eduwatch questions NPP’s plan to abolish BECE for SHS placement

 The Executive Director of Education Watch, Mr Kofi Asare in a post sighted by Pretertiary.com described the promise as a step in the right direction however he raised concerns of the unavailability of further details in the 2024 manifesto.

-“The New Patriotic Party (NPP) promises in its 2024 manifesto to introduce a new SHS placement assessment system to replace what BECE currently does.
+“The New Patriotic Party (NPP) promises in its 2024 manifesto to introduce a new SHS placement assessment system to replace what the BECE currently does.
 Unfortunately, details are unavailable in the manifesto,” the EduWatch official said.

 EduWatch questions for NPP’s plan to scrab BECE for SHS placement